Understanding the Basics of Lead Attribution

 You can learn more about UTMs by reading this blog here: https://bigredjelly.com/blog/understanding-utms/

-3. Developing Unique Attribution Strategies
+3. Developing Unique Marketing Attribution Strategies

 List all potential marketing channels and develop tailored attribution strategies for each.
 For instance, a small business might engage in various channels such as: